 It’s a well-known fact that Singapore’s education system can be insanely brutal.

-The intensity and pace of study leaves even the most well-meaning and dedicated of students winded.
+The intensity and pace of study leave even the most well-meaning and dedicated of students winded.
 One may find himself struggling to cope with the high level of academic competitiveness, the pressure of parental expectations, and the need to perform well even outside the academic realm, in the arena of extracurricular activities.

 If your child is underperforming in school, what is the best way to help?
-Many Asian parents take on the ‘spare the rod, spoil the child’ mentality, choosing to discipline their children harshly.
+Many Asian parents take on the ‘spare the rod, spoil the child’s mentality, choosing to discipline their children harshly.
 What if we told you there are alternatives to using the ro-tan that may prove useful, and perhaps even more effective?

 1. Encourage your child to take time for self-care

 Self-care means getting enough sleep and proper nutrition.
 Don’t force your child to complete yet another past-year-paper when you see that the kid is already falling asleep at his desk.
 Also, try to prepare nutritious food for your kid.
 Hawker food is convenient and affordable, but nothing beats home-cooked meals and snacks that come with less oil and salt.
-If home-cooking really isn’t doable, then educate yourself on what hawker foods are the most healthy.
+If home cooking really isn’t doable, then educate yourself on what hawker foods are the most healthy.

 2. Lower your goals

 This doesn’t mean accepting slacking from your child.
 It means understanding that comparing your child with the best performing student in Singapore may do more harm than good, adding unnecessary burden to the already stressed-out creature.
-Instead, be satisfied with your child’s improvements, and his everyday, relentless pursuit to be better than the day before.
+Instead, be satisfied with your child’s improvements, and his every day, relentless pursuit to be better than the day before.